Money & Business · Guide · Money & Finance

 How to Track Expenses

-Three systems to track expenses: paper, spreadsheet, or app.
-Pick one, use it for a month, decide.
+Track expenses with three simple systems: paper, spreadsheet, or app.
+Pick one, use it for a month, and decide.
+Free online guide, no sign‑up required.

 You can’t manage what you don’t see.
 Tracking expenses is the foundation of every working financial plan — not because tracking itself saves money, but because awareness changes decisions.
 The goal isn’t perfection; it’s a system simple enough that you’ll still be doing it in six months.